JacobNLee/cs480Lee/PA5/README.md

 ```

 The shaders are in the shader folder
-There are some cool models I made that you can try
+There are some cool models in the models folder that I made that you can try

 # PA5: ASIMP MODEL LOADING